-In (3), who^u first works like an indefinite and introduces a dref in a non-deterministic way.
-Given that the domain of this wh-item, who, is typically a set of human individuals, I also include the restriction HUMAN(x) here (see (I) in (3)).
+In (7), who^u first works like an indefinite and introduces a dref in a non-deterministic way.
+Given that the domain of this wh-item, who, is typically a set of human individuals, I also include the restriction HUMAN(x) here (see 1 in (7)).

-After other relevant restrictions are added (here SMILE(x), see 2 in (3)), an operator Ans_u is applied to 2 (see (5) and 3 in (3)), picking out the definite dref that eventually leads to the maximally informative true answer to the wh-question.
+After other relevant restrictions are added (here SMILE(x), see (2) in (7)), an operator Ans_u is applied to (2) (see (9) and (3) in (7)), picking out the definite dref that eventually leads to the maximally informative true answer to the wh-question.

-Obviously, in this specific example (3), where the domain of the wh-item is a set of individuals and the predicate smile is inherently distributive, Ans_u amounts to picking out the mereologically maximal dref, as shown in (5a).
+Obviously, in this specific example (7), where the domain of the wh-item is a set of individuals and the predicate smile is inherently distributive, Ans_u amounts to picking out the mereologically maximal dref, as shown in (9a).
 Essentially, (2) means 'someone that smiled (smiled)', and (3) means 'the one(s) who smiled (smiled)'.
+In some sense, the question meaning (i.e., here (3) in (7)) is equivalent to the meaning of its analytical answer - (3).

-(4) illustrates how a good short answer works.
-As defined in (6), $Mary \oplus Max_u$ plays the same role as cardinality tests do in a cumulative-reading sentence (see (2)).
-If $Mary \oplus Max_u$ is a complete answer, this test checks whether the maximal dref in 3 is identical to the sum $Mary \oplus Max_u$.
-If $Mary \oplus Max_u$ is a potentially partial answer, this test checks whether the sum $Mary \oplus Max_u$ is part of the maximal dref in 3.
+(8) illustrates how a good short answer works.
+As defined in (10), $Mary \oplus Max_u$ plays the same role as cardinality tests do in a cumulative-reading sentence (see (6) and (4)).
+If $Mary \oplus Max_u$ is a complete answer, this test checks whether the maximal dref in 3 is identical to the sum $Mary \oplus$ Max_u .
+If $Mary \oplus Max_u$ is a potentially partial answer, this test checks whether the sum $Mary \oplus$ Max_u is part of the maximal dref in 3.